 Aerospace engineering has a need for low cost autonomous rendezvous systems, hence the LoneStar program.
 In order to test these developing systems two space-borne objects in close proximity need to be able to track one another’s position.
 In prior AggieSat projects, AggieSat2 in particular, the two satellites did not separate after their deployment.
 This mission was considered a failure as Bevo-1 and AggieSat2 were unable to separate, establish a communication link, and share relative GPS navigation data.

 This failure of satellite separation was taken into consideration for the next AggieSat mission and it was concluded that a Visual Data Capture system would be implemented to provide visual data of the separation.
 This would capture the release event of the two satellites, and would allow the team to tell if and when a problem occurred during separation.
 Additionally, this camera system would be able to provide visual feedback of their separation to validate the effectiveness of the tracking system.
 This is a high priority on the AGS4 mission, any failure of the VDCS would be considered a failure for the entire project.
-The VDCS subsystem would be required to capture images before the release event, during the release event and after.
+The VDCS subsystem will be required to capture images before the release event, during the release event and after.
 Furthermore, this subsystem is to be self-monitoring, checking whether the camera is capable of taking images given its temperature or memory status.

 Once the satellite is built and sealed it must be able to complete a Day in the Life (DITL) testing sequence performing all operations it would in space for validation.
 Only until this point would the satellite be able to run an entire mission script that has been pre-programmed to memory and respond to limited commands over wireless communications.
-During pre-flight testing of the AggiSat4 satellite there are no subsystems available in place to aid diagnostic checking of the satellite as well as providing commands to the flight computer.
+During pre-flight testing of the AggiSat4 satellite there are no subsystems available in place to aid diagnostic checking of the satellite or to provide commands to the flight computer.

 A new subsystem called Ground Support Communications would be required to aid in this process as a diagnostic tool.
 The GSC subsystem would need to be able to execute command modes and upload new code or data to the satellite’s flight computer while on the ground allowing the ground crew to check the satellite’s status and interact with it during testing.